What are Backlinks and Do They Still Matter?

 How can I build backlinks?

 First of all, you’ve got to have relevant content.
-Focus on building up a library of excellent, helpful content that actually solves a problem for users before you worry about link building.
+Focus on building up a library of before you worry about link building.
 After all, if there’s nothing to link to, there won’t be much point in building up a backlink campaign.

 Finally, start building links in relevant sites like business directories (especially local directories) relevant niche blogs and forums, and industry publications.
 Success at link building will result from a combination of good PR, smart marketing strategy, and of course, great content.
 Google has said that social media doesn’t impact rankings, but reaching out to social influencers can give your content traction on other channels that can be useful.